amt-kwame-agyabeng/prometheus_grafana/README.md

 ### Prerequisite

-i) AWS EC2 instance running on ubuntu with git and docker installed. ii) Basic knowledge of docker, linux cli, prometheus, and grafana
+- AWS EC2 instance running on ubuntu with git and docker installed.
+- Basic knowledge of docker, linux cli, prometheus, and grafana

 ### Sever Setup (Containerized Prometheus, Grafana, and Node Exporter)